Azure/terraform-provider-azapi/docs/data-sources/azapi_operation.md

 layout: "azapi"
 page_title: "Generic Azure Resource Operation Data Source: azapi_operation"
 description: |-
-  Perform resource function to get information from an existing azure resource
+  Perform resource operation which gets information from an existing resource.
 ---

 # azapi_operation

-This resource can perform resource function to get information form any existing Azure resource manager resource.
+This resource can perform resource operation which gets information from an existing resource.
+It's recommended to use `azapi_operation` data source to perform readonly operation, please use `azapi_operation` resource, if user wants to perform operations which change a resource's state.

 ## Example Usage